naona/Getting-and-Cleaning-Data/CodeBook.md

 ## Variables

 xTrain: a data frame from (data)/train/X_train.txt.
 Column name changes to name the features
 yTrain: a data frame from (data)/train/y_train.txt.
 1st column name changes to "activity".
-1st column value changes to name the activities
+1st column values changes to name the activities
 subjectTrain: a data frame from (data)/train/subject_train.txt.
 Column name changes to "subjectid"

 xTest: a data frame from (data)/test/X_test.txt.
 Column name changes to name the features
 yTest: a data frame from (data)/test/y_test.txt.
 1st column name changes to "activity".
-1st column value changes to name the activities
+1st column values changes to name the activities
 subjectTest: a data frame from (data)/test/subject_test.txt.
 Column name changes to "subjectid"

 featuresdf: a data frame from (data)/features.txt